Sword in a Hole

 Cooperation is a basic and necessary requirement for maintaining the welfare and stability of society.
 A norm of reciprocity governs our interactions and is universally found in all moral codes.
 People help those who help them and do not injure those who have helped them (Gouldner, 1960).
 Moreover, when two or more groups in society are in conflict, in the face of compelling goals which are appealing to both groups and need the energies of both groups to be achieved, conflict is reduced and cooperation established (Sherif, 1958).
 We have much to gain when we seek to work in cooperation with the groups we contact in our daily lives.
 We should seek to make our interactions cooperative not only when faced by a super ordinate goal or crisis, but in the normal course of events.
 In doing so, both we as individuals and society as a whole benefit.

-As has been stated before, William Overgard is widely regarded by ThunderCats fans as one of the weakest writers ever to work on the show.
-In fairness to this point of view, most of his output in the series’ second season would be some of the most bizarre material ever to appear in ThunderCats – however, where this is unfortunate is that it overshadows several of the excellent episodes that Overgard contributed to season 1, including this outstanding effort.
+As has been stated before, William Overgard is regarded by many ThunderCats fans as one of the series’ weakest writers.
+In fairness to this point of view, his output in the series’ later seasons would be some of the most bizarre material ever to appear in ThunderCats However, where this is unfortunate is that it overshadows several of the excellent episodes that Overgard contributed to Season One, including this outstanding effort.

-It’s worth pointing out that villains in animated series from this period tended to be very one-dimensional – most would be just blatantly evil, some only a couple of grades up from simplistic cartoon villains such as Hanna-Barbara’s Dick Dastardly, whilst others would be misguided souls who would, by the episode’s resolution, have completely seen the error of their ways and sworn off evil.
-In this episode we are introduced to Captain Shiner, a character who, unusually, fits into none of those moulds.
-Neither pure evil nor pure good, Shiner is, simply, a mercenary, a character with few enough morals that he is happy to work for Mumm-Ra for the right price – however, at the episode’s conclusion, Shiner is shown to be both brave and to have a twisted sense of honour, going down with his ship after ordering the ThunderCats to save themselves.
-Although he is not given a great deal of substantial material in this episode, nonetheless Captain Shiner is easily one of the most interesting and unique of the ThunderCats’ foes – in fact, it is almost a shame that he returned, for in his next appearance, in the five-part “ThunderCats Ho!” at the start of season 2, Shiner was played much more as a straight villain rather than as the intriguing mercenary that he is in this episode.
+It’s worth pointing out that villains in animated series of this period tended to be very one-dimensional.
+Most would be just blatantly evil, only a couple of grades up from simplistic cartoon villains like Dick Dastardly or Snidely Whiplash, while others would be misguided souls who would, by the episode’s resolution, have completely seen the error of their ways and sworn off evil.
+In this episode we are introduced to Captain Shiner, a character who, unusually, fits into none of those molds.
+Neither pure evil nor pure good, Shiner is simply a mercenary, a character with few enough morals that he is happy to work for Mumm-Ra for the right price.
+By the episode’s conclusion, however, Shiner is shown to both be brave and have a twisted sense of honor, going down with his ship after ordering the ThunderCats to save themselves.
+Although he is not given a great deal of substantial material in this episode, Captain Shiner is nonetheless one of the most interesting and unique of the ThunderCats’ foes.
+It’s almost a shame that in his next appearance, in the five-part “ThunderCats Ho!”, Shiner was played much more as an unscrupulous villain rather than as the intriguing mercenary that he is in this episode.

-As for the story itself, again this manages to be both innovative and entertaining, as well as acting as a nice continuation from the events of previous episodes.
-In the series’ earliest episodes, Mumm-Ra’s primary goal was to possess the Eye of Thundera for himself, a goal which motivated him to form an alliance with the Mutants – however, following his unsuccessful attempt to take command of the Eye of Thundera in “The Garden of Delights”, Mumm-Ra would subsequently be shown to wish the Eye destroyed more than anything else, and this is very much underlined by this episode.
-Perhaps one of the greatest achievements of this episode is that it actually feels as though Mumm-Ra has succeeded in his goal, for it is hard for the audience to imagine how someone could retrieve an object as relatively small as a sword from within a black hole, itself the epitome of mystery and a worthy parable for hopelessness.
-The explanation given in this episode for what is inside a black hole and why it exists may seem like a throwback to 1950s science fiction, yet somehow in the context of this episode it is strangely effective and helps to give this episode its unique and memorable flavour.
+As for the story itself, it manages to be both innovative and connected to established events.
+In the series’ earliest episodes, Mumm-Ra’s primary goal was to possess the Eye of Thundera for himself; but following his unsuccessful attempt to take command of the Eye of Thundera in “The Garden of Delights”, Mumm-Ra would subsequently seek to destroy the Eye more than anything else.
+This tactical shift is very much underlined by this episode.
+Perhaps one of the greatest achievements of this episode is that it actually feels like Mumm-Ra has succeeded in his goal!
+It’s hard for the audience to imagine how an object as relatively small as a sword could be retrieved from within a black hole, itself the epitome of mystery and a worthy parable for hopelessness.
+The episode’s explanation for what is inside a black hole may seem like a throwback to 1950s science fiction, but it is strangely effective in context and helps give this episode a unique and memorable flavor.

-That’s not to say that this episode is without flaws, because there are certainly a couple of minor elements in the script that could have been tightened up for the sake of realism (or at least, comparative realism), the most obvious of these being the concept of the ThunderCats being able to breathe in space.
-Whilst it’s not the only time that this would be seen, the concept of characters from a series like ThunderCats being able to breathe in space is a matter of much derision from even the series’ most diehard fans – whereas a lot of apparent plot holes can be explained away by creative thinking, there are but a limited number of theories to explain how humanoid flesh-and-blood beings such as the ThunderCats would be able to survive in an atmosphere with no oxygen, particularly when, in the pilot episode “Exodus”, head writer Leonard Starr had already drawn the audience’s attention to the necessity for Third Earth to be atmospherically compatible for the ThunderCats.
-Another minor touch that doesn’t ring true is Lion-O’s immediate recognition of coffee when aboard the Vertis (Captain Shiner’s ship) – whilst this might be something that would be taken for granted, it’s worth noting that, even though Third Earth may be a post-apocalyptic version of “our” Earth, the beverage of coffee was never mentioned at any point in the series prior to this episode, and it somehow feels unusual for Lion-O to have encountered it before.
+That’s not to say that this episode is without flaws.
+There are certainly a couple of elements in the script that could have been altered for the sake of realism—or at least comparative realism—the most obvious of these being the ThunderCats’ ability to breathe in space.
+While it’s not the first or only time we’d see it, the concept of characters being able to breathe in space is a matter of much derision from even the series’ most diehard fans.
+A lot of apparent plot holes can be explained away by creative thinking, but there aren’t many easy-to-swallow theories that explain how humanoid flesh-and-blood beings like the ThunderCats would be able to survive with no air, particularly when, in “Exodus”, Leonard Starr established the importance of atmospheric compatibility for a new home planet.
+Another minor touch that doesn’t ring true is Lion-O’s immediate recognition of coffee when aboard the Vertis.
+Even though Third Earth may be a post-apocalyptic version of our Earth, coffee hasn’t been mentioned at any point in the series prior to this episode, and it feels unusual for Lion-O recognize it.

-These gripes aside, this is actually a very unique and memorable episode that perhaps deserves more plaudits than the writer credit on the title card will allow it to accrue.
-Cursed with a couple of very minor flaws, it’s important that these things do not overshadow what is, otherwise, an extremely memorable, unique, entertaining and well thought-out episode.
+These gripes aside, this is actually a very unique and memorable episode that deserves more plaudits than the writer credit might allow it.
+Cursed with a couple of very minor flaws, it’s important to recognize that these things do not overshadow what is, otherwise, an extremely memorable, unique, entertaining and well thought-out episode.